 On December 7, 2021, Anna Gressel and Jim Pastore from Debevoise’s Data Strategy and Security and Commercial Litigation Groups participated in the third edition of the “The Athens Roundtable on Artificial Intelligence and the Rule of Law,” the premier international, multi-stakeholder gathering on artificial intelligence, legal systems, and functions, regulatory compliance, and the rule of law.

-In this panel, we will discuss the recent European Parliament resolution and the forthcoming European Commission proposal concerning a civil liability regime for AI, which may include imposing strict liability for certain AI systems, updating product liability frameworks, or alleviating the burden of proof for AI accidents.
-We will also discuss how similar issues are emerging in the United States through jurisprudence and legislative initiatives.
+In this panel, we discussed the recent European Parliament resolution and the forthcoming European Commission proposal concerning a civil liability regime for AI, which may include imposing strict liability for certain AI systems, updating product liability frameworks, or alleviating the burden of proof for AI accidents.
+We also discussed how similar issues are emerging in the United States through jurisprudence and legislative initiatives.

-To register to receive an on-demand recording of the panel, please click here.
+To view a recording of the panel, click here.

 To see what you may have missed on AI Regulation, please click here.

 To see our previous AI-related webcasts, please click here.

 To sign up for the Data Blog, please click here.